 The School of Music at Carnegie Mellon University offers competitive fellowships and assistantships based on merit and institutional need.
-The average award covers 70% of tuition and related expenses.
+The average award covers 70% of tuition.

 A Graduate Assistantship, available only for Master's candidates, includes a stipend of $10,000 per year (paid biweekly during the academic year) and requires the student to work up to 10 hours per week for their assigned supervisor.

 Graduate applicants will apply for assistantship consideration through the School of Music online application.